 Reasons to care for mental health

-There are many reasons we should care about mental health.
-Maintaining it is crucial to stabilizing constructive behaviors, emotions, and thoughts.
+Maintaining a positive mental health and treating any mental health conditions is crucial to stabilizing constructive behaviors, emotions, and thoughts.
 Focusing on mental health care can increase productivity, enhance our self-image, and improve relationships.

-Nurturing mental health doesn’t just let us perform better in our daily functions.
-It can also help us control — or at least combat — some of the physical health problems directly linked to mental health conditions.
+Nurturing mental health doesn’t just improve our daily functioning, but it can also help us control — or at least combat — some of the physical health problems directly linked to mental health conditions.
 For example, heart disease and stress are related, so managing stress might have a positive outcome on heart disease and promote a healthy lifestyle.

 Other benefits of taking care of our mental health can include: